Dental Student Fitness to Practise Defence Barristers

 - Expulsion from the course – The most severe sanction is the panel’s decision that expelling you is the only way to protect patients and the public.
 Your behaviour would be judged to be completely incompatible with that of continuing on the course or eventually practising.

-The Healthcare regulators will require you to disclose conditions, suspensions and expulsions when applying for registration.
+The NMC will require you to disclose conditions, suspensions and expulsions when applying for registration.